pabo/guesser/README.md

 # guesser

-This is a game where you are given some letters of a 7 letter word and have to guess as many words as you can that fit the pattern.
+This is a game where you are given some letters of a 5 or 7 letter word and have to guess as many words as you can that fit the pattern.
 Idea from my mom!

 ## Live